Elkem is constantly seeking ways to reduce energy consumption per produced unit

 Carbon neutral metal production

 Elkem is among the world’s cleanest metal manufacturers, but our silicon and ferrosilicon production process are big emitters of CO₂.
 Elkem seeks to reduce fossil CO₂ emissions by replacing fossil coal with biocarbon as a reduction agent in our smelting furnaces.
-Elkem has a pronounced goal of using 20 per cent charcoal in the mix of reduction materials in the production of silicon and ferrosilicon alloys in Norway within 2020 and 40 per cent within 2030.
+Elkem has a pronounced goal of using 20 per cent biocarbon in the mix of reduction materials in the production of silicon and ferrosilicon alloys in Norway within 2020 and 40 per cent within 2030.
 Through consistent and dedicated effort, we reached our 2020 target of using 20 per cent biocarbon already in 2017, three years ahead of time.
-No, we have our eyes on our new target of 2030!
+Now, we have our eyes on our new target of 2030!

 Elkem is constantly seeking ways to reduce energy consumption per produced unit.
 There are three ways to reach this goal: Increasing the production yield, recovering heat from the furnace off gases and carefully managing other energy consumption.